 Replacing a front door to a home is a popular home remodeling project in recent years.
 Why?
 Because it offers great curb appeal and even better return on your investment.

 There are some important material considerations for maximizing the cost-value and ROI.
 And of course, an entry door may include more than just the front of your home.

 Cost Information – Part 1

 Door installation can be a DIY project, though that depends a bit on the project and the door type.
-What generally takes the average homeowner five to seven hours to install takes a crew of two experienced contractors less than 2 hours to install.
+What generally takes the average homeowner five to seven hours to install, will take a crew of two experienced contractors less than 2 hours to install properly, and with warranty.